 The Tenex facilities consist of a number of early-generation gas centrifuge plants.
 Although Tenex's centrifuge plants are older and therefore less efficient than those of Urenco, USEC believes that Tenex has the lowest overall production costs of the major suppliers.
 Tenex benefits from (i) low power requirements (a characteristic of centrifuge technology), (ii) moderate manpower costs (a result of its low wage rate, notwithstanding its high labor and overhead levels) and (iii) minimal capital charges.
-Despite Tenex's favorable cost structure, it operates at less than maximum capacity because trade and political restrictions
+Despite Tenex's favorable cost structure, it operates at less than maximum capacity because trade and limit its ability to access the United States, Western European and certain Asian markets.

-Asian markets.
 In addition, the Company believes that Tenex's production capacity is further constrained by its current equipment conditions.